 In a Star Trek Expanded Universe novel, the crew travels to a planet populated by descendants of Chinese colonists, who have formed their own interstellar empire.
 Picard's task is to convince the Dragon (not that Dragon), the ruler of that empire, to ally with The Federation in order to fight off an invasion of Lizard Folk.
 To test Picard, the Dragon makes him eat increasingly exotic and vile food.
 Picard, having strict orders (and having eaten Klingon gagh), bravely tastes the dishes to the Dragon's delight.
 Eventually, however, the servers bring in a dish that looks and smells so bad that Picard is forced to refuse.
 The Dragon shrugs and throws it to the dog, who tries it and dies within seconds.
 The crew determine that someone is trying to kill the Dragon, but he dismisses the notion, assuming the cooks simply messed up.
 Since the food is prepared on an alien planet using alien ingredients, this could also be considered as Alien Lunch.

 Richard Marcinko goes into detail about a Cambodian cobra feast in his first autobiography.
 Cobra skin salad, then cobra kababs, then cobra eggs, then cobra blood, then finally the venomous sac of the cobra itself, preserved in cognac.
 Later novels mention dog, cat, rat, monkey brains, as well as the fine foreign foods in Miami and the hottest food known to man.
+After word got out about the cobra feast the Cambodians deliberately set out to offer him food repellent to Westerners in the hope of grossing him out.
+Marcinko boasts of being able to eat everything they served him.

 In You Only Live Twice, James Bond objected when Tanaka offered him a plateful of something that was obviously still living.
 Tanaka got mildly offended, and Bond sardonically apologized, saying he'd thought it would be rude to the food to eat it alive.